tsdiokno/abl/content/docs/roma-9.md

 [^14]: What should we say then?
 Is there injustice with God?
 Absolutely not!

-[^15] Dahil sabi niya kay Moises "kakahabagan ko ang aking kakahabagan, at kakaawaan ko ang aking kaaawaan".
+[^15] Dahil sabi niya kay Moises "magpapakita ako ng kagandahang-loob ko ang aking papakitaan ng kagandahang-loob, at kakaawaan ko ang aking kaaawaan".

 [^15]: For he tells Moses, I will show mercy to whom I will show mercy, and I will have compassion on whom I will have compassion.

-[^16] Kaya hindi naka-depende yun sa kalooban o gawa ng tao pero sa Diyos na nagpapakita ng habag.
+[^16] Kaya hindi naka-depende yun sa kalooban o gawa ng tao pero sa Diyos na nagpapakita ng kagandahang-loob.

 [^16]: So then, it does not depend on human will or effort but on God who shows mercy.